Pregnant Kate Upton Puts Her Growing Baby Bump On Display In Sequin Dress

 The star walked the red carpet in a stunning bedazzled full-sequin dress, which featured a high neck, long sleeves and went down to the mom-to-be’s calves.

-The stunning shimmering dress featured a number of different colours sequins and perfectly showed off Upton’s growing baby bump, as she opted to cinch in her ensemble at the waist just above her growing bump, perfectly framing her growing middle.
+The stunning shimmering dress featured a number of different colored sequins and perfectly showed off Upton’s growing baby bump, as she opted to cinch in her ensemble at the waist just above her growing bump, perfectly framing her growing middle.

-Footwear News reported that the mom to be was also still rocking heels despite having a baby on board, sporting strappy black heels that tied up her leg.
+Footwear News reported that the mom-to-be was also still rocking heels despite having a baby on board, sporting strappy black heels that tied up her leg.

 The star also walked the red carpet at the Maxim Hot 100 Experience in Los Angeles with her athlete husband Justin, who she married just over six months ago.